-- People experiencing direct care and support
+- people experiencing direct care and support

-- People using the agency (care home managers, team leaders, nursing staff, commissioners)
+- people using the agency (care home managers, team leaders, nursing staff, commissioners)

-- Nurses working for the agency
+- nurses working for the agency

-- Staff working in the agency (office staff)
+- staff working in the agency (office staff)

-- Registered manager for the agency
+- registered manager for the agency.

-- Aims and objectives
+- · aims and objectives

-- Service agreements / assessment and placement protocols
+- service agreements/assessment and placement protocols

 - recruitment policy and procedure

 - staff job descriptions

 - relevant HR or personnel files (recruitment records)

 - how fitness checks are undertaken

 - interview records

-- the analysis of staff skills required to match the needs of those using the service - How those using the service, can be involved or input into in the recruitment process - The services aims and objectives and how these inform practice
+- · the analysis of staff skills required to match the needs of those using the - how those using the service, can be involved or input into in the recruitment - the services aims and objectives and how these inform practice.